Get

 How Much Fish Oil Should I Give My Cat?

 The amount of fish oil you offer your cat would depend on what its intended purpose is within your cat’s diet.
-It’s best to discuss these doses with your veterinarian, as they vary drastically depending on the ailment your cat has.
+It’s best to discuss these doses with a veterinarian, as they vary drastically depending on the ailment your cat has.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Can I Use Plant-Based Omega-3s for My Cat?